 Here are some ways to come alongside a new mom who is struggling with postpartum depression symptoms:

 Lend a Hand with Everyday Tasks

-Ask what she needs help with and provide assistance with everyday chores, such as housecleaning, meal-prep, and running errands so Mom can devote more time to her baby.
-If she needs some time to herself, offer to provide a few hours of childcare so she can recharge.
+Ask what they need help with and provide assistance with everyday chores, such as housecleaning, meal-prep, and running errands so Mom can devote more time to their baby.
+If they need some time to themselves, offer to provide a few hours of childcare so they can recharge.

 Provide a Listening Ear

 Be prepared to listen without judgment.
 Helping a new mom feel listened-to and validated can provide some light at the end of the tunnel.
-It’s important not to minimize what she’s going through or compare her postpartum depression symptoms to anyone else’s, but do encourage her to share what’s on her mind.
+It’s important not to minimize what they’re going through or compare their postpartum depression symptoms to anyone else’s, but do encourage them to share what’s on their mind.